bruce-hill/bp/README.md

-# BPEG
+# BP - Bruce's PEG Tool

-BPEG is a parsing expression grammar tool for the command line.
+BP is a parsing expression grammar (PEG) tool for the command line.
 It's written in pure C with no dependencies.

 ## Usage